PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

 First thing’s first.
 What the hell are you doing without an email list?
 Sort that out before you do anything else.

-If you do have a decent level of traffic but no email list, consider using a tool like Qualaroo.
+If you do have a decent level of traffic but no email list, consider using a customer decision analysis tool like Qualaroo.

 Surveying Your Current Audience